microsoft/IIoT/README.md

 For simplicity and to avoid downloading/compiling SDKs during the HOL, we chose to send the Sense Hat telemetry to Azure IoT Hub using the [IoT Hub REST API](https://docs.microsoft.com/en-us/rest/api/iothub/) over HTTPS.
 Of course, you can use one of the many device SDKs available, which support sending messages over AMQP and MQTT.
 If you want to use the device SDKs, refer to the Using the .NET Device SDK section below.

 ## Lab Requirements

+It is expected that you will have a base understanding of the following:
+- Microsoft Azure (we will discuss the IoT specific aspects of Azure so are expecting attendees to understand Azure and the capabilities in a broader sense).
+- Basic system administration skills (eg. SSH, SCP, copying file, etc.)
+- Some development experience is beneficial but not required.

 ### HARDWARE
 You can order your hardware from a variety of online sites such as adafruit.com, amazon.com etc. Please order yours 3-4 weeks in advance of the HOL so it will arrive in time.
 - [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) or [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) with latest version of Raspian installed on the micro SD card.
 Using [NOOBS](https://www.raspberrypi.org/downloads/noobs/) works fine.
 Note: if you are using the Raspberry Pi Zero W, make sure you bring the mini-HDMI to HMDI adapter for connectivity to a monitor as well as a USB hub so that you can connect a keyboard and mouse to the Pi. (if you already have a Pi 2 Model B with USB Wi-Fi dongle, that will probably work as well)